resource-watch/slate/source/includes/concept/_query.md

 Using this common, SQL-based syntax, RW API queries allow you to query its datasets using a common API and syntax, no matter where the actual underlying data is hosted.
 Querying a carto dataset is the same as querying a JSON document or a BigQuery table.
 This is one of the main goals of the RW API, and one of most valuable features we offer you, the end user - using a single tool and language, you can quickly query data from a wide range of sources, on a broad set of topics.

-In the sections below, we'll go into more detail on how you can submit your queries to the API, the specifics of more advanced operations and detailed limitations of querying the RW API but, for now, there are 3 high-level ideas that you should keep in mind:
+In the [query endpoint documentation](#query9) below, we'll go into more detail on how you can submit your queries to the API, the specifics of more advanced operations and detailed limitations of querying the RW API but, for now, there are 3 high-level ideas that you should keep in mind:

 ### All queries should be `SELECT` queries